 God's cultural mandate enjoins our participation in bringing His Kingdom shalom into every aspect and corner of human existence.
-By training students to engage such big questions and big ideas from a number of fields, this concentration enables them to grapple with questions of human flourishing theoretically, practically, and historically.
-Therefore, this concentration can be excellent preparation for careers not only in philosophy, politics and history, but also for law, public policy, and for seminary, among others.
+By training students to engage such big questions and big ideas from several fields, this concentration enables them to grapple with questions of human flourishing theoretically, practically, and historically.
+Therefore, this concentration can be excellent preparation for careers not only in philosophy, politics, and history, but also for law, public policy, and for seminary, among others.

 The PPH concentration begins in the first year by laying the essential groundwork for critical thinking with a core focused upon economics, mathematics, philosophy, political theory, religion, and Western Civilization.
-Additional courses on composition and presentation require students to not only learn material but communicate information cogently and persuasively-essential skills in business.
-PPH majors are also introduced to entrepreneurial thinking that shapes the concentration in enrolling their first year in "Principles and Practice of Innovation."

-Second-year students complete additional studies in the liberal arts core while enrolling in two history classes, Greek and Roman History and Renaissance and Reformation, in the Fall and Spring semesters.
+Second-year students' complete additional studies in the liberal arts core while enrolling in two history classes, Greek and Roman History and Renaissance and Reformation, in the Fall and Spring semesters.

 Upper-class PPH students enroll in classes on Classical & Medieval Philosophy, Modern & Post-Modern Philosophy, Ethics, Comparative Government, Democracy in America, and International Relations.
-Electives and other core course requirements round out a student's academic preparation, before their program culminates in their participation in their Capstone project, the goal of which is for students to employ all of the elements of their Providence Christian education in independent research and exposition.
+Electives and other core course requirements round out a student's academic preparation, before their program culminates in their participation in their Capstone project, the goal of which is for students to employ all the elements of their Providence Christian education in independent research and exposition.